Alphino1/Alphino1/README.md

 ### Currently Working On

 - Algorithmic & other approaches to autonomous scientific discovery
-- Reinforcement Learning, Open endedness
+- Reinforcement Learning and Open endedness
 - Exploring how artificial intelligence can replicate and surpass human abstraction, reasoning, and problem solving abilities

 ---